tldr-pages/tldr/pages/common/grep.md

 `grep --{{context|before-context|after-context}}={{3}} "{{search_pattern}}" {{path/to/file}}`

+You can use these 3 flags to add more context of your search
-- `-A` = print x num of lines after each match
+- `A` = print x num of lines after each match
-- `-B` = print x num of lines before each match
+- `B` = print x num of lines before each match
-- `-C` = print x num of lines before and after each match
+- `C` = print x num of lines before and after each match

 `grep -C 3 "{{search_pattern}}" {{path/to/file}}`